w3f/Grants-Program/applications/liberland.md

 More complex State actors might create specialized parachains which would govern their municipalities or even more complex central bureaucracies.
 Given that States generate traffic as a matter of course, such systems are very interesting for Validators and Nominators and virtually non-existent in the current space.

-#### Treasury
-The Treasury for LLM, unlike that of Polkadot and like treasuries of extant States, operates without the burn mechanism.
-LLD follows the same rules as Polkadot, and so there is a burn mechanism to offset the “infinite” (really: algorithmic) supply.
-As the LLM tokenomics suppose a deflationary token, holding LLM in the treasury will help finance running the State.
-The System distributes a significant portion of the treasury among the Members of Congress.
-Through this, the tokens get directly into the hands of the Voters (Citizens).
-Using the LLM Pallet the treasury is the owner and manager of several on-chain assets, allowing us to expand the base functionality to have the treasury securely manage on-chain assets for us.
-Decentralizing trust in a true way.

 #### Company Registration Pallet
 The company registration pallet works similar to government company registrar authorities.
 This pallet will handle the registration of companies in a truly decentralized way.
 Allowing anyone to apply for registering on-chain companies.
 The Registrar of Companies part of the government will which will
 work similar to an on-chain council will manually approve all requests for registration.